th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/respeaker-4-mic.md

 light in nearly every RGB color and they can be addressed directly.
 With a tool like [Hermes Led Control](/pages/knowledge/hlc).

-Thank to the 4 microphones you can also find the direction from where the sound comes the microphone recognices.
+Thanks to the 4 microphones you can also find the direction from where the sound comes the microphone recognizes.

 # Assembling
 After you unpack it you can stack it directly on the Raspberry Pi.

 # Installing driver
-Before you can use it you need to install the driver for the AC108 mountet on the Respeaker.
+Before you can use it you need to install the driver for the AC108 mounted on the ReSpeaker.

 ````bash
 sudo apt-get update